ThePJB/minvect/README.md

 # Minvect
-A mini vector library, I mean its mostly for me but feel free to use
+A mini vector library, I mean its mostly for me but feel free to use.
+The point is for these to be the base types to use for associated applications / libraries to not have to always be converting between.